Irish and Irish Red and White Setters

 A Group of Red and White Setters

-Irish Setters were here when Melbourne's first dog show was conducted in 1864 when 3 Irish Setters were exhibited.
-By 1882 Australia began documenting registrations and that year 3 more Irish Setters were registered as being imported.
+Three Irish Setters competed in Melbourne's first dog show conducted in 1864.
+By 1882 when documenting registrations began, three more Irish Setters were registered as being imported.
 By 1909 another 10 were imported as well as an additional 60 registered as having been bred here.
 Irish Setters have been extremely popular in Australia ever since.

 Irish Setter pup